mmuratarat/mmuratarat.github.io/_posts/2020-02-01-principal_component_analysis.md

 We started with the goal to reduce the dimensionality of our feature space, i.e., projecting the feature space via PCA onto a smaller subspace, where the eigenvectors will form the axes of this new feature subspace.
 So, in order to decide which eigenvector(s) we want to drop for our lower-dimensional subspace, we have to take a look at the corresponding eigenvalues of the eigenvectors.
 Roughly speaking, the eigenvectors with the lowest eigenvalues bear the least information about the distribution of the data, and those are the ones we want to drop.

-The common approach is to rank the eigenvectors from highest to lowest corresponding eigenvalue and choose the top k eigenvectors.
+The common approach is to rank the eigenvectors from highest to lowest corresponding eigenvalue and choose the top $k$ eigenvectors.

 So, after sorting the eigenvalues in decreasing order, we have: